Storage Plugins

 * This method is particularly nice for use in for-each loops.

-* The provided scheme is not relevant at this point, but the developer must avoid calling
+* The provided scheme is not relevant at this point, but the developer must avoid calling this method

 *